Trump’s Possible Pardons Of War Crimes Could Themselves Be War Crimes

 The controversial pardons under consideration include several individual cases.

-Special Operations Chief Edward Gallagher of the Navy SEALs is preparing to stand trial on charges that while deployed in Iraq he shot unarmed civilians and needlessly stabbed a prisoner to death.
+Special Operations Chief Edward Gallagher of the Navy SEALs is preparing to stand trial on charges that while deployed in Iraq, he shot unarmed civilians and needlessly stabbed a prisoner to death.
 Nicholas A. Slatten, a former Blackwater contractor, was convicted of first-degree murder for a 2007 shooting of dozens of unarmed Iraqis.
 Major Mathew L. Golsteyn is an Army Green Beret who allegedly killed an unarmed Afghan in 2010.
 And finally, there is a group of Marine snipers who were charged with urinating on the corpses of dead Taliban fighters.

-Each of these cases represent war crimes.
+Each of these cases represents war crimes.
 They each run contrary to “the principle of distinction,” which codifies that combatants may target enemy combatants, but that civilians, or even combatants no longer participating in combat (such as POWs).
 Those who are deceased are also included in this distinction, hence the legal action against the Marine snipers.

 In a very rare public statement, the International Committee of the Red Cross issued an explainer on pardons.